Pokémon Showdown: Academic projects

-Since the adoption of Showdown by the website Smogon University in July 2012, the simulator has used the tiers from that website for its various battle formats, incorporating this into its proprietary ladder system.
 A project named "Future Sight AI", developed by computer scientist Albert III in 2021, as reported by Jay Costello of The Verge, was able to progress up to the top five percent of players on the Pokémon Showdown ladder.
 It achieved this by extrapolating all possibilities for future turns in a given battle, and then using predictive learning to surmise how the turns will progress, finally settling on choices that offer the highest chance of winning.
 A similar project using a software agent that applies the Monte Carlo tree search algorithm, conducted in 2024 at the Massachusetts Institute of Technology was also able to achieve a ladder ranking, reaching 1693 elo on the fourth generation "Random Battle" format.
-Random battles being considered one of the most popular formats on the simulator alongside "OverUsed".
 Other projects involving artificial intelligence use on Pokémon Showdown have been conducted, including two by the Institute of Electrical and Electronics Engineers in both 2017 and 2019.